fitzroy-c/Text-based-RPG-game-engine/README.md

+- to operate or test the game correctly, you need to add gson-2.8.6(from google) and fastjson-1.2.75(from alibaba)

 - The card package, map package, gui package and DesignForFutureExtension package are used for game's future extension.

 Summary on applications of knowledge in this course: